The Bridleway : How Horses Shaped the British Landscape – WINNER OF THE ELWYN HARTLEY-EDWARDS AWARD by Tiffany Francis-Baker 9781399403177

 Subtotal: £11.99

 Discover the captivating world of The Bridleway: How Horses Shaped the British Landscape, authored by the acclaimed Tiffany Francis-Baker.
-This remarkable book, a proud winner of the prestigious Elwyn Hartley-Edwards Award for Equine Writing 2023, delves into the intricate relationship between horses and the evolution of Britain’s countryside.
+This remarkable book, a proud winner of the prestigious Elwyn Hartley-Edwards Award for Equine Writing 2023, delves into the intricate relationship between horses and the shaping of the British landscape, illuminating how these magnificent creatures have influenced both culture and environment.

 Product Information